How to Remove Office Chair Wheels: A Comprehensive Guide

 2. Insert Stem Casters

-• Test the Wheel: Spin the wheel to ensure it moves freely and is properly installed.
+- Perform a Wheel Test: Rotate the wheel to check that it rotates freely and whether it is properly installed.

 3. Attach Plate Casters

-• Align the Plate: Position the new caster’s plate with the pre-drilled holes on the chair base.
+- Align the Plate: Place the new caster's plate in the appropriate position using the pre-drilled holes on the chair base.

 Maintenance Tips for Office Chair Wheels

-• Lubrication: Apply lubricant to the moving parts periodically to prevent rust and ensure smooth rotation.
+- Lubrication: Keep moving parts lubricated regularly to avoid rust and ensure smooth rotation.

 Conclusion